ratanvarghese/blom.sh/public/j-cardboard-1/content.md

 "They certainly had emotions," said the statue.
 "And expressed them by trying to steal me and break my finger."

-"Oh, now that's juicy," said the cutout.
+"Oh, now that's *juicy*," said the cutout.
 The cutout's eyes widened upon their flat surface.
 "So you were valuable enough to be stolen.
 If only I could be so lucky."

 "We are but chattel, you and I." said the statue.
 "With no more freedom than a farm animal or a house sl-"